 This GeoSeries is specifically designed to turn your next staycation, day trip or geocaching expedition into an extraordinary adventure.
 Cache Your Way Across McHenry County GeoSeries highlights 15 of the best District spots where gamers will be led along unique trails, under bridges, to historic sites, or in the middle of a majestic oak woodland.
 At each stop, cachers will be introduced to a variety of interesting facts, fun tidbits, stories, quizzes and a question to answer in your GeoSeries Passport.
 Those who complete all 15 caches will earn the District’s newest geocoin.
 A couple of the caches have travel bugs.
 Please move these bugs along and do not keep them; you will get your own to keep when you successfully complete the tour!
 Once you complete all the caches, bring your passport to one of our visitor centers to claim a coin; or e-mail a copy to email@example.com

-Complete your 2017 challenge sheet and claim your 2017 GeoCoin.
-This year’s theme is bats.
-All caches are live on geocaching.com.
-This is a separate program from GeoSeries.
-There will only be a limited number of coins—first come first served; one coin per household.
+Complete your sheet (available July 31) and claim your 2020 GeoCoin.
+This year’s theme is mammals.
+All caches will be live on geocaching.com.
+Note: This is a separate program from the Geo-Series above.
+There are a limited number of coins—first-come, first-served; one coin per household.

 Monthly Exploration Topics: